clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas.rst

 * Kubernetes 1.11.3
 * Go 1.11.12

-The |CL| Deep Learning Stack is available in two versions.
+The Intel® Deep Learning Stack is available in two versions.
 First, a version that includes TensorFlow* optimized for Intel Architecture, the `Eigen`_ version, and a version that includes the TensorFlow* framework optimized using Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) primitives, the `Intel MKL`_ version.

 TensorFlow* Single and Multi Node Benchmarks
 ============================================